RedisLabs/redislabs-docs/content/rs/installing-upgrading/install/install-on-linux.md

 aliases:
 ---

-After you download the .tar file installation package, install the package on one of the nodes in the cluster.
+After you [download a Redis Enterprise Software installation package]({{<relref "/rs/installing-upgrading/prepare-install/download-prepare-install#download-the-installation-package">}}), install it on one of the nodes in the cluster.

 For installation on machines without an internet connection, see [Offline installation]({{<relref "/rs/installing-upgrading/install/offline-installation">}}).